ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ## Prerequisites

-To follow this tutorial you need the following.

 - Install [Docker Desktop](https://docs.docker.com/get-docker/).
-- You must have access to an OpenShift Container Platform account with cluster administrator access.
-For this tutorial, you can reserve an [OpenShift Sandbox](https://github.com/ibm-build-lab/Watson-NLP/tree/main/MLOps/reserve-openshift-sandbox).
+- Ensure that you have access to an OpenShift Container Platform account with cluster administrator access.
+  - For this tutorial, you can reserve an [OpenShift Sandbox](https://github.com/ibm-build-lab/Watson-NLP/tree/main/MLOps/reserve-openshift-sandbox).
-  - If you are using your own cluster, please follow the below instructions to install Knative Serving.
-In this tutorial we will use the OpenShift Serverless Operator to install Knative Serving.
+  - Alternatively, if you are using your own cluster, follow the instructions below to install Knative Serving.
     - [Install the OpenShift Serverless Operator](https://docs.openshift.com/container-platform/4.10/serverless/install/install-serverless-operator.html)
     - [Install Knative Serving](https://docs.openshift.com/container-platform/4.10/serverless/install/installing-knative-serving.html)
-- Red Hat OpenShift CLI (```oc```) installed, and configured to talk to your cluster.
+- Install the Red Hat OpenShift CLI (```oc```) and log in to your OpenShift cluster.
-- Your Kubernetes or Red Hat OpenShift cluster namespace must have access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-lab/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)
+- Create a Docker registry secret in the Kubernetes project that grants access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-lab/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)

 **Tip:** Podman provides a Docker-compatible command-line front end.
 Unless otherwise noted, all of the Docker commands in this tutorial should work for Podman if you alias the Docker CLI with the shell command: